-In Year 4, 5 and 6 we provide an enjoyable, interactive Primary Education.
+In Year 3, 4, 5 and 6 we provide an enjoyable, interactive Junior Education.
 We strive to keep our class sizes small, because we believe that it ensures a richer, more engaging learning experience for every pupil.
 All of our lessons are taught live by our team of experienced primary teachers who are there for every step of your child’s learning, encouraging their passions and potential.
-We ensure there are plenty of opportunities for active participation, while we provide homework assignments to follow on from lessons and consolidate learning.
-We recommend English, Maths and Science as the core subjects (all taught at two hours per week), but pupils can choose as many or as few subjects as they wish.
+We ensure there are plenty of opportunities for active participation, while we provide independent learning tasks to follow on from lessons and consolidate learning.

 Pupils will be taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
 They will create sketch books to record their observations and use them to review and revisit ideas to improve their mastery of art and design techniques, including drawing, painting and sculpture, working with a range of materials (like pencil, charcoal, paint and clay).
 They will learn about great artists, architects and designers in history, including Pierre Auguste Renoir and Normal Rockwell.

 Pupils learn to write and debug programs to accomplish specific goals, as well as using sequence, selection and repetition in programs, and using logical reasoning to explain how some simple algorithms work.
 They will develop an understanding of computer networks and the world wide web, use search technologies effectively, select and use a variety of software on a range of digital devices, and use technology safely, respectfully, and responsibly.